 About Djemila

-Constructed amidst mountainous terrain, Djemila was built to fit in with its surroundings and, as it expanded in the second century, amassed an impressive set of buildings.
-Like Timgad, Djemila was probably the home of a military base.
+Constructed 900m above sea level amidst mountainous terrain, Djemila was built to fit in with its surroundings and, as it expanded in the second century, amassed an impressive set of buildings.
+Like Timgad, Djemila was probably the home of a Roman military garrison, being set amongst rugged terrain and at the confluence of two rivers.

 Featured In